raaja-sn/DSeller-Android/README.md

 DSeller, a cutting-edge Android shopping application, offers a user-friendly platform for customers to browse, purchase, and explore a wide array of products and services with convenience and ease.

 The application is constructed with a robust MVVM architecture, utilizing Android Architecture Components and adhering to Clean Architecture principles.
 Jetpack Compose and Navigation facilitate an engaging user interface.
-DSeller's backend API, hosted on AWS, ensures reliable data delivery and a seamless user experience.
+DSeller Node application hosted on AWS, provides the backend API which ensures, secure, reliable data delivery and a seamless user experience.

 ## Screenshots